-A Clustered Index in SQL Server defines the order in which data physically stored in a table.
-It means the SQL cluster index will sort the records first and then store them.
+A Clustered Index in SQL Server defines the order in which data is physically stored in a table.
+It means the SQL Server clustered index will sort the records first and then store them.

-Generally, when you create Primary Key, the SQL Clustered index automatically created by that primary key.
+Generally, when you create a Primary Key, the SQL Server Clustered index is automatically created by that primary key.
 However, you can explicitly create it using the CREATE CLUSTER INDEX statement.
-Let us see how to create and delete a clustered index in SQL Server using Transact Query, and the Management Studio
+Let us see how to create and delete a clustered index using Transact Query and the Management Studio.

-When you create Primary Key Constraint on the sql column, it will automatically create Clustered Index on that column for you.
+When you create Primary Key Constraint on the column, it will automatically create SQL Server Clustered Index on that column for you.
 It only happens if there is no existing Cluster in a table.
-Remember, You can create only One Clustered Index per Table
+Remember, You can create only one Clustered Index per Table.

-In this example, we will show you how to create a Clustered Index in SQL using the Transact statement.
+In this example, we will show you how to create a Clustered Index using the SQL Server Transact statement.
 Here we will create a Primary Key at the time of table creation.
 Refer Create Table article.

 CREATE TABLE [CustomerRecord] ( [CustomerKey] [int] NOT NULL PRIMARY KEY, [FirstName] [varchar](50) NOT NULL , [LastName] [varchar](50) NULL, [EmailAddress] [nvarchar](50) NULL, [Profession] [nvarchar](100) NULL, [Yearly Income] [money] NULL )